-I was walking across the quad on a campus I didn’t recognize.
+I was walking across a quad on a college campus I didn’t recognize.
 Emma, a little girl again, was with me, dancing and playing in the grass.
 Hearing a large commotion behind me, I turned.
-A herd of animals had escaped from the zoo.
+A herd of animals must have escaped from the zoo.
 They were charging onto the quad.
-Seeing that some of the animals were dangerous, I had to do something quick!
+Seeing that some of the animals were dangerous, I had to act quickly!
 As I looked for a path of retreat that would avoid the elephants and the giraffes, I spotted a tiger.
 Where is Emma?
-Turning in a panic, I saw her standing thirty feet away, looking very afraid.
+Turning in a panic, I saw her standing frozen thirty feet away, looking very afraid.
 The tiger hadn’t seen her yet, but it was eyeing me, pacing, getting ready to charge.
 What should I do?
 If I sprinted in the opposite direction, I could draw the tiger away from Emma, but I would have to sacrifice myself.
 That would also leave her exposed to the other animals.
 If I made a running grab for her, I was pretty sure the tiger would catch us both.
 Without turning to look at her, I shouted, telling her what to do.
 “Emma, when I get the tiger to chase me, I want you to run for the building.”
-I drew the tiger’s attention and started running as fast as possible, hoping that Emma had run to safety.
+I drew the tiger’s attention and started running as fast as possible, hoping that Emma had escaped to safety.

 Emma had sunk into depression as many kids did.
 Given her ADHD, asking her to attend school online, was asking too much.
 It quickly became a nightmare.
 Every day she struggled to keep track of assignments and class times.
 Throwing off the laptop, she expressed frustration.
 "I can't do this!
 I can't calm my thoughts enough to focus--not when people are dying, Mom!"

-After COVID had claimed the life of a sweet, elderly uncle on her father's side, I started silencing the radio whenever Emma came within hearing shot.
+After COVID had claimed the life of a sweet, elderly uncle on her father's side, I started silencing the radio when Emma was in earshot..
 I couldn't stand to see the panic seize her breath and freeze her face.
 The news only undermined her already fragile sense of security.

 During the days I made large batches of soup, pizzas for Emma's lunch, salads, homemade spaghetti sauce, clam chowder, beef stew, and shepherd's pie.
 All through the lockdown, food prep was relentless.
 Tonight as Bill and I passed on the stairs, I recited the menu du jour, “There’s broiled salmon, sautéed spinach and pine nuts, and left over potato au-gratin.
 I hope you’re not too sick of it.
 Oh, I almost forgot, there's a salad in the back of the fridge.”

 “Thank you, Mar Mar.
 It sounds delicious.”
-I had to give Bill credit, he always thanked me.
+I had to give Bill credit, every now and then, he thanked me.

 I've lost my income, I have no resources, we're in the middle of a pandemic... maybe it’s best to stay put and wait it out.

 I scrolled through my options on the TV screen.
 Nothing leapt out at me. so I resumed watching the Tiger King, the reality TV series about big-game petting-zoos and their owners.
-Released during the early days of the pandemic, it quickly became a social media sensation, a kind of collective diversion from COVID’s escalating numbers.
+Released during the first weeks of the pandemic, it quickly became a social media sensation, a kind of collective diversion from COVID’s escalating numbers.
 I admit, at first, I foundTiger King’s soap-opera theatrics entertaining, a form of comic relief, but I quickly noticed the misogyny on display, all the rivalry and scapegoating—why is this so alluring?
 It can’t be healthy.
-The blame-game tactics gave me the shivers… but that wasn’t the only reason—watching the pent-up tigers prowl around in cages made me anxious.
+The escalating blame-game gave me shivers, but the pent-up tigers prowling around in cages made me downright anxious.
 Sooner or later, someone was bound to get hurt.
 I switched it off.

 That night, I dreamt about the tiger.

-In our next Zoom session with Stephanie, I recounted the dream.
+In my next Zoom session with Stephanie, I recounted the dream.
 She waited for my interpretation.
 Sure enough, I started connecting dots that led from the present to the past.

-“I remember something that happened thirteen years ago, when Emma was little, when I was married to Abe, Emma’s father.
+“I remember something that happened thirteen years ago, when Emma was little, when I was married to Abe.
 We had a terrible argument.”

 Unclenching my hands to brace the seat of my chair, I described it aloud for the first time.